ePrivacy and GPDR Cookie Consent by Cookie Consent

 Katherine M. Briggs in Folklore of the Cotswolds provides two alternative explanations for this haunting.

-In one version told to Briggs by locals, Black Stockings was a spirit who stopped horses and pulled their riders off their backs.
+In one version told to Briggs by locals, Black Stockings was a goblin-like spirit who stopped horses and pulled their riders off their backs.
 However, the same source also told Briggs that this was merely a story put about by actual highwaymen, presumably to generate fear and discourage the law from hunting for them so they could continue their highway robbery in peace.

 The shrieking boy of Worsham